brd-blog/info-site/about.markdown

 permalink: /about/
 ---

-The purpose of this page is to help drivers install `Limosys` and any app related issues.
+The main purpose of this site is to help drivers install the `Limosys` Driver app and settings.

 Live             | Location Settings for `ios` :-------------------------:|:-------------------------: